 - Offered at par value

-- Survivor's option
+- Survivor's option (not available on all issues)

 Take advantage of opportunities to purchase corporate notes and other new issue fixed income taxable securities.